-Again, there is no time limit, so take your time, and do not forget to jot down your score!
+Again, there is no time limit, so take your time, and do not forget to jot down your score.

-Self Actualization - Personality Test
+Self Actualization - Personality Testview quiz statistics

 Congratulations!
 You have completed all the three tests in Personality Test - Assessing Your Own Personality Part 1 - Sense of Identity, Social Anxiety Surrounding & Self Actualization.
 Now let's check the results below:

-Your score analysis to "A Sense of Personal Identity" personality test
+Your Score Analysis To "A Sense of Personal Identity" Personality Test

 To get the actual score multiply your Hubpages score by 0.76.